thejsway/thejsway/manuscript/appendix02.md

 ### Choose meaningful names

 The most important rule is to give each element (variable, function, class, etc) a specific name that reflects its role.
-A variable holding the value of a circle radius should be named `radius` rather than `nb` or `myVal`.
+A variable holding the value of a circle radius should be named `radius` rather than `num` or `myVal`.

 Brevity should be limited to short-lived elements, like loop counters.